Silver Quarters

 • One $50 Face Value Bag (200 quarters) contains roughly 35.75 troy ounces of silver.

-Silver Washington Quarters can usually be found at most pawn shops, local coin shops, eBay and other online bullion dealers.
-The vast majority of Washington Quarters have no numismatic value and you should buy them as close to spot or melt price as possible.
+Silver Washington Quarters is usually found at most pawn shops, local coin shops, eBay, and other online bullion dealers.
+Most Washington Quarters have no numismatic value, and you should buy them at a spot or melt price as close to the spot as possible.

-Many online bullion dealers sell Junk Silver Washington Quarters by number of dollars face value.
-It is common to see product listings on dealer websites showing $10 Face Value of Circulated Pre-1964 Washington Quarters.
-One typical bank roll of quarters is $10 Face Value, which is 40 quarters.
+Many online bullion dealers sell Junk Silver Washington Quarters by several dollars at face value.
+Product listings on dealer websites often show a $10 face value of Circulated Pre-1964 Washington Quarters.
+One typical bankroll of quarters is $10 Face Value, which is 40 quarters.

 Modern Silver Quarters

-While circulating quarters are made of a copper-nickel clad, the U.S. Mint also issued silver proof versions of these coins.
-These proof quarters are composed of 90% silver and 10% copper, the same alloy as pre-1965 silver quarters.
+While circulating quarters are copper-nickel clad, the U.S. Mint also issued silver proof versions of these coins.
+These proof quarters comprise 90% silver and 10% copper, the same alloy as pre-1965 silver quarters.

-Proof silver coins are struck with special dies and treated planchets to create a mirror-like finish.
-Silver proofs are more valuable than regular circulating coins due to their intrinsic value, higher quality, limited mintage, and they also appeal to collectors.
+Silver coins are struck with special dies and treated planchets to create a mirror-like finish.
+Due to their intrinsic value, higher quality, and limited mintage, silver proofs are more valuable than regular circulating coins.
+They also appeal to collectors.
 As collector’s items, their value can exceed the mere silver value, depending on the demand for specific designs or sets.

 How to Calculate the Melt Value of Silver Quarters

-To calculate the melt value of Silver Quarters, you can take the weight of each quarter, which is roughly .179 troy ounces.
-Multiply the weight by .90, which is the amount of pure silver contained in the alloy to get the approximate silver weight.
+To calculate the melt value of Silver Quarters, you can take the weight of each quarter, roughly .179 troy ounces.
+Multiply the weight by .90, the amount of pure silver contained in the alloy, to get the approximate silver weight.
 This is around .161 troy ounces.
 Then, multiply that by the current spot price of 1 troy ounce of silver.
 So, if the current spot price for silver is $20.00, each Silver Washington Quarter has a melt value of around $3.22.